-In Kyiv we are running a telephone hotline for survivors of sexual violence and domestic violence, offering confidential consultations and delivery of medications to prevent HIV, sexually transmitted infections and unwanted pregnancy in Kyiv and Chernihiv oblasts.
-We are also following up with more than 1,000 patients with noncommunicable diseases, mainly elderly and vulnerable individuals.
-Volunteers help us deliver medications to patients’ homes.
+In Kyiv we are running a telephone hotline for survivors of sexual violence and domestic violence, offering confidential consultations and delivery of medications to prevent HIV, sexually transmitted infections, and unwanted pregnancy in Kyiv and Chernihiv oblasts.

-MSF is focusing on elderly and internally displaced people who suffer from chronic diseases, through mobile clinics and home-based care in Fastiv, Makariv and Borodianka.
-We also provide training to local health facilities.
+In Fastiv, Makariv and Borodianka, MSF is focusing on elderly and internally displaced people who suffer from chronic diseases, through mobile clinics and home-based care.

 Mykolaiv and Odesa

 To help Ukrainian health facilities cope with a potential influx of injured people, MSF teams have trained hundreds of medical doctors and nurses to triage patients according to the severity of their injuries.